 Their initial goal is to minister to 300 families out of the 3,000 living in the neighborhood where the congregation is located.
 The main focus of the drop-in center will be to provide resources for both prevention and rehabilitation.

 To give women the chance to leave brothels for good, the drop-in center is providing opportunities including self-help groups, vocational and skills development training, micro-enterprise, and savings accounts.
 They can also come for counseling, medical referrals, training in child care, hygiene education, and spiritual care.

 The drop-in center offers children an alternative to hanging out in the streets or the brothel areas.
 Children can come to a safe space to find stability, emotional support, education, nutrition, recreation, and spiritual nurturing.

-Although they are still in the beginning phase, the church already has dreams to meet other needs through ministries such as a health clinic and a full rehabilitation center for women and children.
+Although they are still in the beginning phase, the congregation already has dreams to meet other needs through ministries such as a health clinic and a full rehabilitation center for women and children.

-“Every woman in the red light area is God’s child, whether she is forced, trapped, or sold,” said Sanjay Gawali, who serves as district superintendent in Western Maharashtra, India.
-“God never planned for them to be into prostitution, but He does have plans for these women to have a wonderful life without harm and destruction, and we [the church]could be a channel of help for these women to find prosperity in life.”
+“Every woman in the red light area is God’s child, whether she is forced, trapped, or sold,” said Sanjay Gawali, who serves as a district superintendent in India.
+“God never planned for them to be into prostitution, but He does have plans for these women to have a wonderful life without harm and destruction, and we could be a channel of help for these women to find prosperity in life.”

-To learn more about or to support the ministry of Jivan Asha, go here.
+To learn more about or to support the ministry of Hope for Life, go here.

-To learn more about other church-led anti-trafficking efforts around the world, visit ncm.org/trafficking.
+To learn more about other anti-trafficking efforts around the world, visit ncm.org/trafficking.